Bits Bite Back

 Yet, for media corporations whose very existence is predicated on identifying trends and selling them back to the public, this is one trend they misidentify as plain theft and do not, as traditional Adam Smith-style marketeers, have the language to understand.
 The digital sharing tidal wave ignores copyright and the demands of free-market capitalism as if they were simply blips to avoid in some global video game.
 Digitally repurposing various media (what the Situationists called detournement) also explodes the notion of these media works as sacrosanct, integral, unbreakable entities, and instead snaps them apart into Lego blocks of sound and image and meme, reusing them as tools or toys.
 This process has gone far beyond the bricolage of postmodernism, with collage as its foundation.
 Not only is it an elaborate system of language, with its own grammar, slang, symbolic shorthand, and insider humor, but it also represents a deep subversion of operant free market paradigms.
 In other words, it’s fucking with The Man.

 Media companies, instead of being horrified by what they see as loss of revenue, should (and eventually will) embrace this new game and turn it to their advantage.
-Instead of trying to stop the hemorrhaging, they should just amputate the gangrenous limbs of everlasting copyright and traditional media distribution and replace them with their cybernetic improvements.
+Rather than trying to stop the hemorrhaging, they should just amputate the gangrenous limbs of everlasting copyright and traditional media distribution and replace them with their cybernetic improvements.

-Lucasfilm Ltd., creators of the Star Wars movies, quickly embraced fan film as a marketing tool, as it was rightly seen as an extremely desirable outgrowth of consumer enthusiasm for their movies.
-Fan films, often wholly original works that were digitally shot and filled with new special effects by their creators, were loving paeans to Lucasfilm product.
-There have been several company-sponsored contests that award prizes and recognition to the creators of these films.
+Lucasfilm Ltd., creators of the Star Wars movies, quickly embraced fan films as a marketing tool, as they were rightly seen as an extremely desirable outgrowth of consumer enthusiasm for their movies.
+Fan-made works, often wholly original content digitally shot and filled with new special effects by their creators, were loving paeans to Lucasfilm product.
+There have been several company-sponsored contests that awarded prizes and recognition to the creators of these films.
 This seems like a healthy, desirable outcome for both parties; Lucasfilm gets free publicity in a form often more imaginative than the films they reference, and fans get to play in the Star Wars universe without fear of getting sued.